jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ENI is a logical component in a VPC that represents a virtual network card.
 It has the following attributes:

-* Primary private IPv4, one or more secondary IPv4
+* One primary private IPv4, one or more secondary IPv4
 * One Elastic IP (IPv4) per private IPv4
 * One Public IPv4
 * One or more security groups